Photo by "My Life Through A Lens" on Unsplash

 Start by whispering something to your teammate, she will whisper what she heard to another colleague, and this colleague will do the same to another one and so on.

 When we compare what was originally said and what the last person in the chain heard, we realize the meaning has been completely distorted.
-Now imagine you order a custom cake, you call the bakery to give them instructions.
-A friend of yours has graduated recently and you want a cake with a graduate cap, some flowers, and especially, you want sprinkles, lots of them.
+Now imagine you order a custom cake, and you call the bakery to give them instructions.
+A friend of yours has graduated recently and you want a cake with a graduation cap, some flowers, and especially, you want sprinkles, lots of them.
 When you get the box and open the lid, this is what you find:

 I once worked with a team to analyse their historical bugs and we found 50% were related to misunderstanding of requirements.

 I would honestly say [the project] was like 90% of the work we were doing was fixing ‘bugs’ that were misunderstandings.

 Misunderstanding the requirements is just one of the things that could happen.